actyx-contrib/machine-demo-box/src/opcua-connector/README.md

 # OPC UA Connector

-The opcua-connector is a very configurable connector to produce tree kind of events.
+The opcua-connector is a very configurable connector to produce three kind of events.

 - valueChanged - Sensor/Value readings, mostly used for IoT cases. (dashboard, machine learning, ...)
 - statusChanged - The state of the machine has changed.
 (On, Off, Starting, Productive, Error, Emergency, ...)
 - errorOccurred - Error occurred that needs to be handled by something or someone.

 ## 🚀 How it works

-The system is build in tree logical modules.
+The system consists of three separate modules.

 ### 1. OPC UA connection

-The OPC UA and variables settings are used to connect to the OPC UA server and read the values as a continues stream.
+The OPC UA and variables settings are used to connect to the OPC UA server and read the values as a continuous stream.

 ### 2. valueEmitters

-Consuming the OPC UA streams from module 1.
-The values get modified and probable emitted to actyx.
+`valueEmitters` consume the OPC UA streams from the first module.
+These values are formatted/modified and are emitted as Actyx events,

 You can configure this module with `valueEmitters` and `valuesTags`.

-Each valueEmitters could be configured as:
+Each `valueEmitter` can be configured using the following properties:

 - `name` Name of the sensor.
-This name is used to emit the event
+This name is used in the `valueChanged` event as `name`.
- - `template` [optional] Render the incoming value with a fixed pattern. the value will always replace "{value}" in the text.
+- `template` [optional] Render the incoming value with a fixed pattern.
+The value will always replace "{value}" in the template.
 Example: "{value}C°"
 - `decimal` [optional] Number of decimals the value should be fixed to.
- - `distinct` [optional] Flag if the value should only be emitted if the value changed. (could be false in the case, the value needs to be documented every 24h)
+- `distinct` [optional] Flag if the value should only be emitted if the value changed.

 ### 3. machineStateEmitter

-Consuming the OPC UA streams from module 1.
-The values get logically check by a rule in the configuration and probable emit an stateChanged event or an errorOccurred event to actyx.
+`machineStateEmitter` consumes OPC UA streams from the OPC UA connection.
+The configured `rule`s are applied to the read values to determine whether to emit an event.
+If an event is to be emitted, `generateError` determines whether to emit a `stateChanged` or `errorOccurred` event.

 You can configure this module with `machineStateEmitters`, `stateTags`, and `errorTag`

 Each machineStateEmitters could be configured as:

 - `state` system wide number to reference this state
 - `rule` logical rule to verify if the machine is in this state
 - `description` [optional] template description for the state and error event
 - `generateError` [optional] flag if an errorOccurred event should be emitted

 ## 🗃️ Settings Example